ndunguP/LOGIN_SYSTEM/README.md

 profile.html — The profile template to display for logged-in users. layout.html — The layout template for the home and profile templates. style.css — The CSS3 stylesheet for our login and registration system.
-The below instruction will start your web server (Windows):

 Make sure your MySQL server is up and running, it should have automatically started if you installed it via the installer.
 Open Command Prompt, make sure you have the project directory selected, you can do this with the command cd c:\your_project_folder_destination on Windows.